datastax/spark-cassandra-connector/doc/reference.md

   <td><code>dev.customFromDriver</code></td>
   <td>None</td>
   <td>Provides an additional class implementing CustomDriverConverter for those
 clients that need to read non-standard primitive Cassandra types.
-If your C* implementation uses a Java Driver which can read DataType.custom() you may need it this.
+If your Cassandra implementation uses a Java Driver which can read DataType.custom() you may need it this.
 If you are using OSS Cassandra this should never be used.</td>
 </tr>